Organization Information

 Shigeo Katsuki

-Takayuki Nakatsuka / Representative Director
+Takayuki Nakatsuka / Director

 Osamu Hayashi / Representative Director

-■ What we consider photography
+■ What we think of photography / For prospective members

 I have been involved in photography since I was in junior high school, belonging to the photography club.